thomasms/physicstom.com/content/blog/RRR/index.md

 The short answer is just that, and is my general conclusion.
 Earlier in my career my answer was different, always rewrite, but I have realised that over time rewriting is usually not the best solution.
 However, those who are eagled-eyed will have noticed the  asterisk next to refactor - it is not always the case, there are exceptions.
 Now let me motivate you as to why.

 A brief introduction to my experience and background to help motivate my case.
 I started my career as a physicist during my PhD, and since migrated through various different industries and domains: research, private sector, start-ups, and now Government.
 Spanning Physics research, Petrochemical industry, IT security, to the Nuclear industry.
 Across this portfolio of industries I have spent a large amount of my career dealing with legacy and inherited code bases (mainly Fortran), and I have done all three!
 Though I would say that around 80% has been refactoring code bases, so I am slightly biased, even though my personal favourite is to rewrite.
 Some of the rewrites I have done have been successful and fun to design and build, but others have not been so successful, and still to this day people/managers/users/stakeholders have reverted to the original code base and ignored the rewrite at a significant financial cost.
-It always came down to the fact that results had changed or if not the interface was too dramatic a change it was not adopted.
+It always came down to the fact that results had changed or if not, the interface was too dramatic a change, and it was not adopted.
 One particular project from my junior days, in which I pushed for a rewrite, remains one of my largest regrets (in software, not in life).

 Let's start with some common complaints (from developers) of legacy code bases, to help motivate my case.
 Some of which you may hear being shouted down the corridor.